Wood Pulp Market Size and Share

 Key Report Takeaways

-• By fiber source, hardwood accounted for 57.3% of the wood pulp market share in 2025, while non-wood fibers are on track to expand at a 5.8% CAGR through 2031, reflecting mounting interest in integrating agricultural residues.
+• By fiber source, Hardwood was the largest segment, accounting for 57.3% of the wood pulp market share in 2025, while Non-wood Fibers were the fastest-growing segment, projected to expand at a 5.8% CAGR during 2026-2031.

-• By end-use industry, packaging and cartonboard led with 46.2% of the wood pulp market size in 2025, whereas tissue and hygiene is forecast to pace the field at a 5.9% CAGR during 2026-2031.
+• By end-use industry, Packaging and Cartonboard held 46.2% of the wood pulp market share in 2025, while Tissue and Hygiene was the fastest segment at a 5.9% CAGR during 2026-2031.

 Segment Analysis